 - Once pan and oil are hot, turn down to medium heat and add enough of the kuku mixture to amount to 1-inch thick when spread and leveled out with the back of a spoon/spatula.
 Cover with lid and turn heat to med-low.
 Adjust heat if needed to keep from burning.

 - After 15-20 minutes, when the kuku has fully set and seared on one side, slice it into triangles or squares with a wooden spatula, and flip pieces over to sear the opposite sides.
-Add 1 or 2 tbsp oil to help sear the bottom.
+Add 1 or 2 tablespoon oil to help sear the bottom.
 No need to cover with lid at this point.
 Serve after 10 minutes.
 Kuku can be eaten alone or with bread, fresh herbs, yogurt, or rice dishes.

 ~~If you enjoyed this recipe, please rate it below and subscribe to my YouTube channel for more videos!~~